ranebhushan/visual_tracking/README.md

-# rbe501_ros
+# Object Tracking using Arm Mounted Camera

-RBE501 Course Project - Object Tracking using Arm Mounted Camera
+This is repository of course project for RBE501 - Robot Dynamics at Worcester Polytechnic Institute